Luchtfoto van de Waterkaravaan drijvende tuinen Coen Dijkstra

 Ligno Hortus

-Grow up protected among the sticks
+Growing up protected among the sticks

 In a special combination, 4 types of wood are cleverly combined: Douglas beams, pine bars, willow branches and cork floats.